Orbital Linearization of Smooth Completely Integrable Vector Fields: Introduction

 \section{Introduction}

-The main purpose of this paper is to show the following \emph{orbital linearization theorem} for smooth ($C^\infty$) vector fields which admit a complete set of first integrals near a nondegenerate singular point:
+The main purpose of this paper is to show the following \emph{orbital linearization theorem} for smooth~($C^\infty$) vector f\/ields which admit a complete set of f\/irst integrals near a nondegenerate singular point: